asiekierka/2D-Sandbox/readme.txt

-Run blankmap.exe to generate the map FIRST.
-Save it as "testmap.dat" ONLY.
+Run blankmap to generate the map FIRST (or use the included testmap.dat)

+Params:
+sdltest (map name)
+If no map name specified uses "testmap.dat".

 Controls for sdltest:
 IN MAP EDITOR: